The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 While a black smokey eye makes blue eyes appear a deeper shade, a smokey eye in bronze makes them appear brighter.
 Perfect for day or night, this warm shade always looks great on icy blue eyes.
-As orange is opposite blue on the colour wheel, they are complementary colours, meaning that orange-based bronze and blue look perfect when paired next to each other.
-Just remember to complete this glowing update by keeping the look lighter on the inner corners of eyes and darker on the outer corners and crease lines.
+As orange is opposite blue on the color wheel, they are complementary colors, meaning that orange-based bronze and blue look perfect when paired next to each other.
+Just remember to complete this glowing update by keeping the look lighter on the inner corners of the eyes and darker on the outer corners and crease lines.

 - Start by using a cream-based eyeshadow in light bronze or gold.

 - Use a small round brush to apply the shadow to lids from lashes to the crease.

 - Use your ring finger to gently blend the edges of the shadow and to press into the inner corners of your eyes.

 - Use a rich bronze eyeshadow and apply above the crease of your lid, to the outer corner of your eye and along your lower lash line.

 - Blend a highlighter along your brow bone and in the inner corners of your eyes.

 - Apply brown eyeliner to upper lids before finishing with a coat of black mascara.